Panasonic S1 vs Sony A6000

 Studio photographers will appreciate that the Panasonic S1 (unlike the A6000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The S1 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the A6000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A6000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6000 was succeeded by the Sony A6300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the S1 and A6000 can be found, respectively, in the Panasonic S1 Manual (free pdf) or the online Sony A6000 Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic S1 or the Sony A6000 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.